 Organic Chemistry Principles Lab (SCH 121)

-Experiments conducted in the laboratory course complement the concepts discussed in the lecture and include computerized molecular modeling.
+Experiments conducted in the laboratory course complement the concepts discussed in the lecture.
+Common laboratory techniques involved in organic synthesis, purification, and isolation of natural products are emphasized.
 Prerequisites: SCH100 and SCH101 or the equivalent.
+Corequisite: SCH120 or SCH122.
 Spring semester.
 1 credit.
 Fee.

 Foundations of Organic Chemistry (SCH 122)

 A study of the chemistry of carbon compounds for physician assistant majors.
 A systematic examination of the molecular structures, structure-property relationships, and chemical reactivities of the compounds of carbon including reaction mechanisms and multistep syntheses.
 Examples of biological and medical relevance are given.
-Prerequisites: SCH106 and SCH101.
+Prerequisite: SCH106.
 Spring semester.
 3 credits.

 Biochemical Principles (SCH 202)

 An introduction to the chemistry of living systems with an emphasis on the basic relationships of molecular structure to biological function.
 Analysis of proteins, enzymes, carbohydrates, lipids, nucleic acids, and major metabolic pathways.
 Designed for allied health students.
-Prerequisites: SCH120 and SCH121, or the equivalent.
+Prerequisites: SCH120 or SCH122, or the equivalent.
 Fall semester.
 3 credits.